My Highly Recommended Resources for Bloggers

 - ShortPixel – ShortPixel is my number one choice to automatically compress and optimize my blog images.
 Such a time-saver.

-- WPVivid Pro – It’s great to take automatic backup of my blog and save the backup files on multiple cloud locations including Google Drive and pCloud.
+- WPVivid Pro – It’s great to take automatic backups of my blog and save the backup files on multiple cloud locations including Google Drive and pCloud.
 Read my WPvivid review for more details.

 Content Tools and Services

-- Content Development Pros – I run few mini blogs and outsource their content from CDP.
+- Content Development Pros – I run a few mini blogs and outsource their content from CDP.
 Although the content quality is not the best, it’s quite good for information-based blogs where you just need to publish research-based content and not experience-based content.

 - Grammarly – For a quick spelling and grammar check, I rely on Grammarly.
 Here is the detailed review.